aarohbits/PowerPlatform/202009 CustomConnector/readme.txt

-This Custom Connector uses Google API that reads
+This Custom Connector uses Google API that reads a books ISBN.
+Can be extended further.